Dre Campbell Farm

 3. Repellent Plants

-Using plants as a means of deterring pests is one of the best organic control methods out there.
+Using plants as a means of deterring pests is one of the best organic pest control methods out there.

 Plants that repel Colorado potato beetles include tansy, coriander, marigolds, nasturtium, and catnip.
 Utilize these as companion plants to help keep away these pests.